promulo/sparkify/data_modelling_pg/README.md

 ## ETL pipeline usage

-The ETL pipeline processes the raw data and populate the abovementioned tables.
+The ETL pipeline processes the raw data and populates the abovementioned tables.
-The raw data consists of several JSON-based files placed in the `data` directory.
+The raw data consist of several JSON-based files placed in the `data` directory.
 Two types of files are handled by the `etl.py` script: **log data** files containing songplay events and **song data** files containing individual songs information.